VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Introduction

-Furthermore, on top of V2M, we propose a simple yet effective method, termed as \textbf{VidMuse}, to generate music only conditioned on the visual input.
-Instead of predicting the intermediate musical symbols such as MIDI or retrieving the music from the database, the proposed VidMuse, integrates both local and global visual clues to generate background music consistent with the video in an end-to-end manner.
-The core techniques in our method are a \textit{Long-Short-Term Visual Module} and a \textit{Music Token Decoder}.
-Specifically, the long-short-term visual module aims to learn the spatial-temporal representation of videos, which is the key to generating music aligned with the video.
+Furthermore, on top of \textit{V2M}, we propose a simple yet effective method, termed as \textit{VidMuse}, to generate music only conditioned on the visual input.
+Instead of predicting the intermediate musical symbols such as MIDI or retrieving the music from the database, the proposed VidMuse, integrates both local and global visual cues to generate background music consistent with the video in an end-to-end manner.
+The core techniques in our method are a \textit{Long-Short-Term Visual Module (LSTV-Module)} and a \textit{Music Token Decoder}.
+Specifically, the LSTV-Module aims to learn the spatial-temporal representation of videos, which is the key to generating music aligned with the video.
 On the one hand, the long-term module models the entire video, capturing global context to understand the whole video.
 It contributes to the coherence of generated music at the video level.
-On the other hand, the short-term module focuses on learning the fine-grained clues at the clip level, which plays an important role in generating diverse music.
+On the other hand, the short-term module focuses on learning the fine-grained cues at the clip level, which plays a vital role in generating diverse music.
 The integration of two modules can improve the quality and visual consistency of generated music.
-In addition, the Transformer-based music token decoder is an autoregressive model, converting video embeddings obtained by Long-Short-Term Visual Module into music tokens.
+In addition, the Transformer-based music token decoder is an autoregressive model, converting video embeddings obtained by LSTV-Module into music tokens.
 We formulate music generation as a task of next token prediction, which has been widely validated by the NLP community.
-The predicted music tokens are further decoded into the music signals by a high-fidelity neural audio compression model~\cite{defossez2022highfi}.
+The predicted music tokens are further decoded into the music signals by a high-fidelity neural audio compression model.

-In summary, the main contributions of our work are as follows:
+The main contributions of this work are as follows:

-(a) We construct a large-scale video-to-music dataset, \ie, \textit{V2M}, which contains about 190k video-music pairs with high quality, covering various genres and themes.
+\begin{itemize} \item We construct a large-scale video-to-music dataset, \ie, \textit{V2M}, which contains about 360k video-music pairs with high quality, covering various genres and themes.
 To the best of our knowledge, this is the largest and most diverse dataset for this task, which can facilitate future research.

-(b) We propose a simple yet effective method, VidMuse, for video-to-music generation.
+\item We propose a simple yet effective method, VidMuse, for video-to-music generation.
 The proposed method integrates both local and global cues in the video, enabling the generation of high-fidelity music tracks that are not only musically coherent but also semantically aligned with the video content.